Protecting communities in catastrophic incidents

 Improved collaboration between agencies

 With instant access to accurate, up-to-date, multi-agency information, strategic and tactical commands have all the information they need to make the right decisions, faster, as situations change.
-This improved decision-making capability was clearly evidenced in a major exercise undertaken in November 2022, based on a flooding scenario necessitating the evacuation of over 35,000 people from coastal properties and static caravans.
+This improved decision-making capability has been clearly evidenced in a major, national exercise based on a flooding scenario, which necessitated the evacuation of thousands of people from coastal properties and static caravans.

 Enhanced safety of officers, volunteers and communities